fanglab/BEAST/docs/usage.rst

 	$ ./GO_ConsVar.sh <minimal length of LCB> <number of genomes to align> <species_prefix> <MAUVE_DIR> <motif>

 This wrapper performs multiple whole-genome alignment and computes orthologous (conserved/variable) and non-orthologous methylation motifs across genomes.
-The list of genome FASTA files should be placed in the same folder as GO_ConsVar.sh.
+The list of genome FASTA files should be placed in the same folder as **GO_ConsVar.sh**.

-For example, to align the two dummy C. difficile genomes provided in Section (1) with a minimum length of local collinear blocks (LCB) of 50 bp and compute conserved and variable CAAAAA motifs:
+For example, to align the two dummy *C. difficile* genomes provided in **Section 1** with a minimum length of local collinear blocks (LCB) of 50 bp and compute conserved and variable CAAAAA motifs:

 ./GO_ConsVar.sh 50 2 CDIF /path/to/mauve/ CAAAAA